yigiteizm/CarDealership/README.md

 The program uses a CSV file to keep the car data, making it simple to update and find vehicle records.
  Users can also follow these steps:

-1. Searching for Vehicles by Type
-2. Listing All Vehicles in the Inventory
+1. Listing All Vehicles in the Inventory
-3. Adding a New Vehicle to the Inventory
+2. Adding a New Vehicle to the Inventory
-4. Removing a Vehicle from the Inventory
+3. Removing a Vehicle from the Inventory
+4. Searching for Vehicles by Type
 5. Searching for Vehicles Within a Price Range
 6. Searching for Vehicles by Year
 7. Searching for Vehicles by Color
 8. Searching for Vehicles by Mileage Range
-9. Searching for Vehicles by Type

 ## User Stories of Car Dealership Application Project
-As a user, I want to list all vehicles in the inventory, so that I can explore the car options.
+1. As a user, I want to list all vehicles in the inventory, so that I can explore the car options.
-As a user, I want to add a new vehicle to the inventory, so that I can manage the car inventory.
+2. As a user, I want to add a new vehicle to the inventory, so that I can manage the car inventory.
-As a user, I want to remove old vehicles from the inventory, so that I can manage the car inventory.
+3. As a user, I want to remove old vehicles from the inventory, so that I can manage the car inventory.
-As a user, I want to search for vehicles by price in the inventory, so that I can look for car options according to my budget.
+4. As a user, I want to search for vehicles by price in the inventory, so that I can look for car options according to my budget.
-As a user, I want to search for vehicles by year in the inventory, so that I can filter cars within my age threshold.
+5. As a user, I want to search for vehicles by year in the inventory, so that I can filter cars within my age threshold.
-As a user, I want to search for vehicles by color in the inventory, so that I can choose my favorite car.
+6. As a user, I want to search for vehicles by color in the inventory, so that I can choose my favorite car.
-As a user, I want to search for vehicles by mileage range in the inventory, so that I can see less-used cars.
+7. As a user, I want to search for vehicles by mileage range in the inventory, so that I can see less-used cars.
-As a user, I want to search for vehicles by type in the inventory, so that I can see car options such as SUV, van, or truck.
+8. As a user, I want to search for vehicles by type in the inventory, so that I can see car options such as SUV, van, or truck.

 ## Setup